 What you will study

 The organisation of work is one of the central structuring principles of society.
 This first block explores social theories that have emerged from struggles over the organisation, experience and meaning of work.
-What counts as work?
+What forms of work exist, and what counts as work?
 How does the organisation of work intersect with wider issues of power and inequality?
 What transformations are happening in contemporary work?
-The topics you'll cover includes work and capitalism, feminist theories of work and social reproduction, racial capitalism, precarious work.
+The topics you'll cover includes work and capitalism, feminist theories of work and social reproduction, racial capitalism, precarious work and digital platforms.

 Block 2: Culture